MyParcelCOM/auth-module/README.md

 `./mp.sh test <args>` - Run the PHPUnit tests.

-A few composer scripts have been defined, you can call these using the following commands:

-`./mp.sh composer check-style` - Check if the code is PSR-2 compliant.

-`./mp.sh composer fix-style` - Automatically fix non-PSR-2 code (not all errors can be automatically fixed).

 ## License
 All software by MyParcel.com is licensed under the [MyParcel.com general terms and conditions](https://www.myparcel.com/terms).